Dynamic Researcher and Regenerative Scientist Dr. Benjamin Arthur Recently Featured on Close Up Radio

 Dr. Arthur notes that the regenerative therapy field is aimed at developing products and procedures that utilize naturally sourced products like stem cells to help repair, replace, or regenerate tissue and organs that have been damaged or diseased.
 By using the purest cells and preserving their capacity in a selective way, he believes he has the key to resolving many conditions-- from basic musculoskeletal deterioration to diabetes and Parkinson’s.

-Learn more about what he has accomplished thus far and hopes to achieve in the near future by listening to his two radio shows in 2025.
+Learn more about what he has accomplished thus far and hopes to achieve in the near future by listening to his two podcasts in 2025.

-Close Up Radio recently featured Dr. Benjamin Arthur in interviews with Jim Masters at 12:00 noon EST, On Monday January 6th and then the 13th.
+Close Up Radio recently featured Dr. Benjamin Arthur in a two-part interview with Jim Masters on Monday January 6th at 12pm Eastern and on Monday January 13th at 12pm Eastern

 Listen to the Podcast